tarantool/tarantool/changelogs/unreleased/gh-7515-syncing-follower-notices-leader-hang.md

 ## bugfix/replication

-* Fixed nodes syncing with a hung leader reporting it as alive and thus delaying new elections (gh-7515).
+* Fixed an issue when the nodes synchronizing with a hung leader reported the leader as alive.
+  This behavior led to the delay of the new elections (gh-7515).